Social Security Disability FAQ

 How does the Social Security Administration (SSA) determine if a medical condition qualifies as a disability?

-In determining whether a medical condition should qualify as a disability, the SSA will consider whether you are unable to perform the work you once performed, and whether you are unable to perform any other type of work.
+In determining whether a medical condition should qualify as a disability, the SSA will consider whether you are unable to perform the work you once performed and whether you are unable to perform any other type of work.
 Your disability must also have lasted or must be expected to last at least one year or result in death.

 What work requirements must be met to receive disability benefits?

-You must earn work credits, which are based upon your yearly wages, in order to be eligible for Social Security benefits.
+You must earn work credits, which are based upon your yearly wages, to be eligible for Social Security benefits.
 For disability claims, you must have worked recently enough and long enough to meet work eligibility requirements.
 You can earn up to four work credits in a year, and depending on your age you must have anywhere from 6 to 40 credits to receive benefits.